A local food organization was born.

 Early on, Farmshed was run by passionate volunteers who met for breakfast weekly to discuss program opportunities.
 These meetings led to educational programming at the farmers market, a Local Food Fair, a Beginning Farmer Course, and a free local food publication called the Central Wisconsin Farm Fresh Atlas.
 Farmshed’s community programming was made possible by dedicated volunteers who took responsibility for each program’s success.
 Early efforts began raising awareness around local food resources throughout our region and over the next several years more volunteers got involved.
 In conjunction with the interest, the organization’s programming schedule grew.

-In 2011 Farmshed set forth on a long-term project; hiring an Executive Director, and beginning work on the transformation of an abandoned garden center in downtown Stevens Point.
+In 2011, Farmshed set forth on a long-term project; hiring an Executive Director, and beginning work on the transformation of an abandoned garden center in downtown Stevens Point.
 The vision for the space included a community food center complete with 8,000 square feet in production greenhouses, a commercial kitchen, and community gathering space.
-Over the next four years, Farmshed staff and volunteers worked tirelessly to raise funds, renovate, and update the 36,000 square foot property; dedicated to making the property a home for food system efforts in Central Wisconsin for many years to come.
+Since then, the Farmshed staff, board, and volunteers have worked to raise funds, renovate, and update the 36,000 square foot property and create new programming onsite; making the property a home for food system efforts in Central Wisconsin for many years to come.

 SentryWorld, Stevens Point WI